Scrum and Agile app: backlog, sprints, epics, and burndown

 Customising for your team's process

 Different teams run different flavours of Scrum.
-Three customisation patterns cover most of what teams need, all using existing Nestr label customisation, no engineering changes.
+A few customisation patterns cover most of what teams need, all from workspace settings, no custom labels or engineering required.

 Add kanban columns by extending project status